Lewis Hamilton Speaks Out About His Absence at London Formula One Parade

-As you might have heard before, Lewis Hamilton opted not to attend a Formula One parade in his home country of England prior to the British Grand Prix this Sunday.
-His decision to go "on holiday" was enough to spark some conflict with both Mercedes team officials and F1 owners, leading to an interesting press conference Thursday just prior to this weekend's race.
+As you might have heard before, Lewis Hamilton opted not to attend a parade hosted by Formula One in his home country of England prior to the British Grand Prix this Sunday.
+His decision to go "on holiday" was enough to spark some conflict with both Mercedes team officials and F1 owners, leading to an interesting press conference today prior to this weekend's race.

 "For me, I felt it had been a pretty intense season and, for me, I needed to prepare the best way I could for this weekend.
 The season’s the most important thing for me, and that’s really it.
 Obviously, people are going to have opinions about it, but this is a very intense season.
 I’m trying to prepare the best way I can for the battle ahead of me.
 And other people will have different ways of doing so."

 Hamilton is, of course, referring to his battles with Ferrari ace Sebastian Vettel for the drivers' championship.
 Drama at Baku caused a major investigation between the two drivers, and as Hamilton trails Vettel by 20 points in the standings, things have been getting hot for the three-time champ.

 Just days before skipping the aforementioned event, Hamilton claimed that the British Grand Prix is the most important race on the calendar.
 He backed that up on Thursday, claiming "I love this Grand Prix, I love this race.
 I don’t feel yesterday, personally, plays any role in how great this weekend is for me.
 Every season for the last 10 years has been incredible, it’s been growing every year.
 You get people who have saved up so much for the year to come up to this Grand Prix.
 You’ll have seen in the previous years how much I appreciate and respect that and try to give and enjoy the weekend with the fans, and that doesn’t change."